spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/virtual-deployment/vm-edge-host.md

 - Access to Palette and the ability to register an Edge host.

-- Access to network information about the physical site, specifically the network Virtual IP (VIP) address .
+- Access to network information about the physical site, specifically the network Virtual IP (VIP) address.

 - Physical access to the Edge host.